Minter blockchain

 }

-- PubKey - Public key of a validator.
+- PubKey - public key of the validator.

 Set candidate offline transaction